Procedure: IP protection and commercialisation

-- In the event that the University does not wish to pursue Commercialisation and/or development of specific University IP then the University may agree to assign the ownership rights to the Creator/s or Joint Creators.
-In that event the Creators must agree to meet all costs and risks associated with the Commercialisation of the University IP personally (i.e. not from University resources), and any other conditions reasonably required by the University.
-Such assignment will only be completed with the agreement of all Creators in compliance with this clause 25.
+- In the event that the University does not wish to lead Commercialisation and/or development of specific University IP then the University may agree to assign the rights to the Creators.
+As a condition of the grant of rights the assignees must agree to meet all costs and risks associated with the Commercialisation of the University IP personally (i.e. not from University resources), and any other conditions reasonably required by the University.
+Such assignment will only be completed with the agreement of those Creators to the conditions in paragraphs 38 and 39 below.

-- Such an assignment agreement will include provisions the assignee(s) to:
+- Such an assignment agreement will include provisions for the assignee(s) to:

 - take on liability for all ongoing costs associated with IP protection;

-- a royalty payable to the University from income received by the assignee(s) from the commercialisation of the IP once the revenue reaches a defined threshold;
+- pay a royalty to the University from income already received by the assignee(s) from the Commercialisation of the IP once the revenue reaches a defined threshold;

-- provide appropriate indemnities for the University with respect to the assignee(s) commercialisation;
+- provide appropriate indemnities for the University with respect to the Commercialisation by the assignee(s);

 - grant the University a licence to use the University IP for education, academic and research purposes.

-- If a dispute arises with respect to the application of the Intellectual Property Policy or Procedure the matter should be brought to the attention of the Director, Technology Transfer Office in the first instance.
+- If a dispute arises with respect to the application of the Intellectual Property Policy or Procedure the matter should be brought to the attention of the Director, BEC in the first instance.
 The Director will attempt to resolve the dispute within a period of 2 months from the date of notification of the dispute.
-If a resolution is not reached the matter will be referred to the PVC (Innovation) for resolution.
-The decision of the PVC (Innovation) shall be final.
+If a resolution is not reached the matter will be referred to the DVC (Research & Innovation) for resolution.
+The decision of the DVC (Research & Innovation) shall be final.